-The ancient town of Badagry was founded around l425 A.D.
-The origin of Badagry could be traced back to the period when people lived along the Coast of Gberefu and this area later gave birth to the town of Badagry.
-Badagry – the 2nd largest commercial town in Lagos State – is located in the western tip of Lagos city and about an hour drive from Lagos main land.
+The ancient town of Badagry was founded around l425 A.D – the period when people lived along the Coast of Gberefu which is now known as Badagry.
+Today, Badagry is the 2nd largest commercial town in Lagos State and it is located about an hour drive from Lagos mainland.